 It is a sign you touched something they would rather you had not.

-How to Get Your Funds Back?
+How Do You Get Your Funds Back?

 Frequently Asked Questions